 Progress

 As few aspects of the implementation have been completed, it is not possible to judge the final outcome.
-It is clear that the time frame for implementation has far exceeded that proposed by the RT.
+It is clear, however, that the time frame for implementation has far exceeded that proposed by the RT.
 This can be attributed to a number of different reasons (not in order of relevance):

 The time frame proposed by the RT was not reasonable given the complexity of the issue and the requirement to put plans and in some cases community working groups in place.

-The timing of the Board action coinciding with the culmination of the Registrar Accreditation Agreement negotiation and implementation put heavy pressures on the small group overseeing both closely related activities.
+The timing of the Board action coinciding with the culmination of the Registrar Accreditation Agreement (RAA) negotiation and implementation put heavy pressures on the small group overseeing both closely related activities.

 Some of the activities were focused on areas of ICANN which were experiencing heavy staff turnover, and it took time for the new staff to be able to address the issues.